ralismark/ralismark.github.io/site/posts/lets-prove-1/index.md

   using dense_is_liveness liveness_is_dense by blast
 ```

-{% include admonition verb="aside" %}
+.. admonition:: aside

-> Strictly, we don't actually need the "safety implies limit-closed" and "liveness implies dense" directions, but we'll still prove those for fun.
+	Strictly, we don't actually need the "safety implies limit-closed" and "liveness implies dense" directions, but we'll still prove those for fun.

->
-> Also, while looking at the IIRM I discovered that in addition to `[simp]`, `[intro]`, `[elim]`, and so on, there's also `[iff]` which, uh, "declares logical equivalences to the Simplifier and the Classical reasoner at the same time".
+	Also, while looking at the IIRM I discovered that in addition to `[simp]`, `[intro]`, `[elim]`, and so on, there's also `[iff]` which, uh, "declares logical equivalences to the Simplifier and the Classical reasoner at the same time".
-> I'm not really sure what that means though...
+	I'm not really sure what that means though...

 # Liveness Is Dense